Honors Scholars Program

 This is the fifth Honors course and the capstone for the Honors program.
 In this course, students will integrate their previous course work and leadership development through project-based learning and their integrative essay.
 Students will select a single opportunity/challenge for the common good of the community based on one of the research papers produced in the various sections of HONR 360-364, design an approach, execute it and evaluate it.
 Equivalent to INTG 300- Learning Integrations and required for students entering the Honors Program in Fall 2020 and later.

-Prerequisites: Students must complete Learning Foundations (INTG 100 or 205), Theologcial Explorations (TE), Cultural and Social Difference: Identity (CI) as well as their thematic coursework prior to taking INTG300.
-Theological Integrations (TI) and Writing (WR) can be taken prior to or at the same time as same time as INTG300.
+Prerequisites: Learning Foundations (LF), Theological Explorations (TE), Cultural and Social Difference: Identity (CI), a completed Theme, Theological Integrations (TI) and Writing (WR).
+TI and WR may be taken prior to or concurrently with INTG 300.
 Honors students specifically must complete 1 class in HONR 201, 202,203@, or 204@ as well as 1 class in HONR 300@ or 363@ which are all count toward themes encounters and ways of thinking.

 Restrictions: Enrollment limited to students with a class of Junior or Senior.